-Certifying Healthcare Provider means a certifying CNP or a certifying physician.
+Certifying Healthcare Provider means a certifying CNP, a certifying physician or a certifying physician assistant.

 Certifying Physician means a Massachusetts licensed physician (Medical Doctor or Doctor of Osteopathy) who certifies that in his or her professional opinion, the potential benefits of the medical use of marijuana would likely outweigh the health risks for a qualifying patient.